2004 United States Senate elections: Washington

 Incumbent Democrat Patty Murray won re-election.
 She became only the fourth Washington senator to win 3 consecutive terms, just after fellow Democrats Warren G. Magnuson and Scoop Jackson.

 Term limits became an issue in the campaign, as Democrats seized on Nethercutt's broken term-limits pledge that he had made when he unseated Speaker Tom Foley in 1994.
 Nethercutt was also hampered by his lack of name recognition in the more densely populated western part of the state, home to two-thirds of the state's population.
 Washington has not elected a senator from east of the Cascades since Miles Poindexter in 1916.
 Other important issues included national security and the war in Iraq.
 Nethercutt supported the invasion of Iraq, while Murray opposed it.
 Nethercutt was a heavy underdog from the start, and his campaign never gained much traction.
 In November, he lost by 12 points, receiving 43 percent of the vote to Murray's 55 percent.

 Wisconsin

 Incumbent Democrat Russ Feingold won re-election to a third term.

-Republican Tim Michels, businessman and army veteran insisted he has more real world experience than Feingold, someone he called an "extreme liberal" who's out of touch with Wisconsin voters.
+Republican businessman and army veteran Tim Michels insisted he had more real world experience than Feingold, someone he called an "extreme liberal" who's out of touch with Wisconsin voters.
 Feingold attacked back by saying that any Republican would be a rubber stamp for President Bush.
 The incumbent had $2.2 million in the bank, while Michels had already spent $1 million in the primary and had only about $150,000 left.

 When the NRSC was finally convinced in October that Michels had a shot, they pledged $600,000 for him.

 On October 1, a poll showed Feingold leading 52% to 39%.
 In mid October, another poll showed Feingold winning 48% to 43%.
 A poll at the end of the month showed him leading 51% to 36%.